MsDora, writes on moral integrity, especially for women, and encourages appreciation for the men in their lives.

 V. Cultivate Patient, Persevering Love

-- Establish wholesome boundaries within the relationship, to prevent hasty actions which could sabotage your happiness and cause regret.
+26. Establish wholesome boundaries within the relationship to prevent hasty actions which could sabotage your happiness and cause regret.

-- Enjoy the relationship.
-Make pleasant memories which will give you an emotional boost to keep on loving in the future.
+30. Enjoy the relationship.
+Make pleasant memories that will give you an emotional boost to keep on loving in the future.